jgeysen/qrt_api/README.md

 To run the app with docker, one needs to have the Docker Daemon running.
 If this is the case, one can simply run `make server` from within the `qrt_api` directory.
+This command will:
-This command will build a docker image with -only- the strictly necessary packages installed to run the app and spin up a container which exposes the endpoint on port `8080`.
+- Build a docker image with only the necessary packages installed to run the app.
+- Spin up a container which exposes the endpoint on port `8080`.

 To stop the server, run `make down`.

 ### With a virtual environment